Outdoor Adventure

 The graduate has reliably demonstrated the ability to:

-5. Initiate an effective and methodical response to emergency and rescue scenarios.
+5. Initiate an effective and methodical response to emergency and rescue scenarios to support a positive outcome.

-9. Plan and manage adventure-based trips, events and programs.
+8. Plan and manage adventure-based trips, events and programs to support successful completion of intended goals.

 Tuition & Fees